 For each daemon one section needs to be created.
 The service-name should match the name of the init-script in /etc/init.d/.
+If the name differs, it can be overwritten by the name= property.

+'''

 description[language] (required)

+'''

 A descriptive text for the service.
 The description can be given in multiple languages, using the two-letter-code following [ISO639].